nualagr/dargan-health-foods/TESTING.md

 <br>

-Within the Shopping Cart page, non-logged-in user's are provided with a link to the Sign In page so that they can apply their Promo Code and receive their discount.
+Within the Shopping Cart page, non-logged-in users are provided with a link to the 'Sign In' page so that they can apply their Promo Code and receive their discount.
 This operates as a reminder to non-registered users as to the financial benefits of becoming a Dargan's member.